quanngunhu2006/Ollama_Host/README.md

     + EMAIL_PASSWORD (Not the email password but the the security key that is for the 2-Step verification one)
     + FILE_TO_EXTRACT (Something like C:/Users/your_user/Desktop/Ollama_Host/ollama_local/src/ollama_local/tools/text_temp/extracted_images_to_text.txt)

 3. How to run
+- Change the file path that is being hardcode to your file path
 - Cd into run_w_email and run the main.py in there
 - If you want to just run the crew then just use crewai run but change the argument or remove it
 - When you run the first time it will automatically create another venv inside the ollam_local folder, deactivate your current venv and use that one.
 It will be the one you will need to use later on

 4. Some error or work need to be fix:
 - Still need to fix the file path since it is hardcode right now, have to change it to dynamically so that multiple user can use